How to Breathe From the Diaphragm in Six Easy Steps

 How to Breathe From Your Diaphragm

-Look at the picture to the right.
+Look at the picture above.
 You see me placing my hand on the student's abdominal area.
 This is the location of the area that you want to expand at exactly the moment you inhale.
-The lower ribcage will also automatically inflate.
+The lower rib cage will also automatically inflate as does the back area.

 It is much easier and faster to learn how to use the Diaphragm by laying flat on the floor.
 After this new way of breathing becomes easy to do with the floor position, you may stand and practice.
 If you still find it difficult in a standing position, go back to the floor position and keep practicing until inflating around the waistline and ribcage become automatic.